dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 To enable consistent hashing for a backend:

 `nginx.ingress.kubernetes.io/upstream-hash-by`: the nginx variable, text value or any combination thereof to use for consistent hashing.
-For example `nginx.ingress.kubernetes.io/upstream-hash-by: "$request_uri"` to consistently hash upstream requests by the current request URI.
+For example: `nginx.ingress.kubernetes.io/upstream-hash-by: "$request_uri"` or `nginx.ingress.kubernetes.io/upstream-hash-by: "$request_uri$host"` or `nginx.ingress.kubernetes.io/upstream-hash-by: "${request_uri}-text-value"` to consistently hash upstream requests by the current request URI.

 "subset" hashing can be enabled setting `nginx.ingress.kubernetes.io/upstream-hash-by-subset`: "true".
 This maps requests to subset of nodes instead of a single one. `upstream-hash-by-subset-size` determines the size of each subset (default 3).